-- Retain existing allocation for fixed links and migrate in fixed links from other bands; and - If co-existence between broadband wireless access and point-to-point services is not possible, then BFWA could be implemented in areas where PTP links are absent.
+- Retain existing allocations for fixed links and migrate in fixed links from other bands; and - If co-existence between broadband wireless access and point-to-point services is not possible, then BFWA could be implemented in areas where PtP links are absent.

-The table below is the summary of the Authority's Frequency Migration Plan as it relates to the 2015-2285 MHz band.
+The table below is the summary of the Authority's Frequency Migration Plan as it relates to the 2025 - 2110 paired with 2200 - 2285 MHz.

-Frequency E Band Allocation in NRFP Proposed Utilisation/ Notes on migration/ (MHz) 2013 (Applications) Application าร usage

-2025 - 2110 paired with 2200 - 2285 FIXED (Fixed links) Fixed Links (DF) BFWA (New ICASA proposal) Develop RFSAP with consideration to Utilisation of fixed links.
+Frequency Band (MHz) Allocation in NRFP 2013 (Applications) Proposed Utilisation/ Applications Notes on migration/ usage 2025 - 2110 paired with 2200 - 2285 FIXED Fixed Links (DF) Develop RFSAP with consideration to (Fixed links) BFWA (New ICASA proposal) Utilisation of fixed links.
 Migration of fixed links (DF) from other bands Potential to allocate for BFWA - but only where there is no interference problem with PTP links

-Table 23: SA Frequency Migration Plan 2015-2285MHz
+Table 22: SA Frequency Migration Plan 2015-2285 MHz

-CRASA's preferred channel arrangement for the 2 GHz band (2025-2110 MHz paired with 2200-2290 MHz) is the same as the one in Annexure 1 to ITU-R Recommendation F.1098.
+CRASA's preferred channel arrangement for the 2 GHz band (2025-2110 MHz paired with 2200-2285 MHz) is the same as the one in Annexure 1 to ITU-R Recommendation F.1098.
 The 2 GHz band has technical and economic advantages for low capacity digital systems including, for example, provisioning of fixed links operating over long distances.
 The RF channel arrangement in Annexure 1 of Recommendation ITU-R F.1098 provides for 6 return channels of 14 MHz each.
 These channels can be further sub-divided into channels of 7 MHz, 3.5 MHz or 1.75 MHz, depending on the system capacity requirements.
 The centre frequencies for RF channels in the 2 GHz band based on channels of 14 MHz are indicated in the table below.